 Visit the UNC Charlotte Dining website for more information on Meal Plans and dining locations.

-We understand the demands of daily college life and that having reliable, consistent Internet access is a high demand for your overall college experience.
-In addition to traditional wired Internet connections, every room in each of our residential buildings are completely wireless.
+We understand the demands of daily college life and that having reliable, consistent internet access is crucial.
+Our internet service provides 100 Mbps download speed and 50 Mbps upload speed.
+In addition to traditional wired internet connections, every room in each of our residential buildings are completely wireless.
 Students provide their own computers.

 How to Create an Internet Account